Code-Institute-Submissions/mysan91-MS3_/README.md

 ## Testing

+* HTML: I have used https://validator.w3.org/ in order to validate the HTML code.

+* CSS: I have used https://jigsaw.w3.org/css-validator/ in order to validate the CSS code.

+* JavaScript: I have used https://jshint.com/ in order to check the JavaScript code.

 #### User story Testing
 * User want to be able so register to the page.
   * The user can navigate to the Register page and type in a new username and a password.